John R Spencer Attorney in Mobile, AL FREE Consultation: 251.445.0590

 Worker's Compensation

-According to the Bureau of Labor Statistics (a division of the United States Department of Labor), nationwide 3.6 million workers suffered work related injuries in 2009.
-This means that 3.6 out of every 100 workers in America was injured.
-During this same period, 4,340 workers lost their lives in work place accidents.
+According to the Bureau of Labor Statistics (a division of the United States Department of Labor), nationwide more than 3 million workers suffered non-fatal work related injuries in 2013.
+This means that 1.7 out of every 100 workers in America was injured.
+During this same period, 4,405 workers lost their lives in work place accidents.
+The rate of fatal work injury for U.S. workers in 2013 was 3.2 per 100,000 workers in America.
 Not surprisingly, the majority of job related injuries and deaths occurred in the manufacturing and construction industries.

 Sounds simple, but it isn’t.
-Unfortunately, the benefits under the Alabama’s Workers' Compensation Act often do not fully compensate an injured worker for the injuries suffered or the disability that may result.
-In workers' compensation claims a worker's benefits are generally limited to lifetime medical treatment for the work injury, disability compensation and a monetary award for permanent impairment or disabilities.
+Unfortunately, the benefits under Alabama’s Workers' Compensation Act, the Longshore and Harbor Workers Compensation Act and the Federal Employees’ Compensation Act often do not fully compensate an injured worker for the injuries suffered or the disability that may result therefrom.
+An employee’s benefits are generally limited to lifetime medical treatment for the work injury; disability compensation payments for the period of time an employee is held out of work by the authorized treating physician; and a modest monetary award for permanent impairment or disabilities.
 Disability benefits and monetary awards are generally “capped” pursuant to certain schedules.
 These “caps” usually result in modest compensation when compared with the salaries workers were earning immediately prior to their injuries.
-All monetary benefits recoverable in a claim for workers’ compensation are based on the “average weekly earnings” by the employee in the year immediately prior to the work accident.
+All monetary benefits recoverable in a workers’ compensation claim are based on the “average weekly earnings” by the employee in the year immediately prior to the work accident.
 Thus, calculating the “average weekly earnings” and the resulting “weekly benefit” correctly may have a substantial impact on the value of the claim.

 The limitations placed on periodic disability payments, for example, usually result in modest compensation when compared with the salaries workers were earning immediately prior to their injuries.
 In other words, benefits often fall short of your old paycheck.